Bubobubobubobubo/Bubobubobubobubo/README.md

-### Hi 👋
+### Hello

-My name is Raphaël Maurice Forment, I am a musician/live-coder from France (Lyon).
-I build musical systems for improvisation.
-I am a mostly auto-didact programmer.
-I am happy to deep-dive into code when I need to and I love programming as a craft practice.
-I recently defended my PhD (musicology) at Jean Monnet University of Saint-Etienne.
-My work centers on the study of live coding practices.
-I play concerts, give workshops.
-I care about open source software.
+I am Raphaël Maurice Forment, a musician from France (Lyon).
+As a self-taught programmer, I build music tools for live performance and live coding.
+I recently defended my PhD in musicology at Jean Monnet University of Saint-Etienne.
+My research is centered on the study live coding practices.
+I play concerts and give workshops.
+I care about open source software and experimenting with computers and sound.

 - 🔭 I have worked on [Sardine](https://sardine.raphaelforment.fr/) and [Topos](https://github.com/Bubobubobubobubo/Topos/), two experimental live coding environments.
 The versions currently archived here are probably not very up to date, I'm trying to move away from GitHub!
 - 📫 How to reach me: GitHub Issues or e-mail (easy to find)